Canada's Damian Warner extends decathlon lead with another Olympic best | CBC Sports

 Find live streams, must-watch video highlights, breaking news and more in one perfect Olympic Games package.
 Following Team Canada has never been easier or more exciting.More from Tokyo 2020

-One day earlier, Warner tied his decathlon world-best in the 100m, then put down a long jump of 8.24 metres, 0.04 off his world best and an Olympic record in the sport.
+One day earlier, Warner tied his decathlon world-best in the 100-metre, then put down a long jump of 8.24 metres, 0.04 off his world best and an Olympic record in the sport.

-Fellow Canadian Pierce LePage, a 25-year-old making his Olympic debut, was fifth in Warner's hurdles heat but still managed to hold on to his third-place standing entering the day.
+Fellow Canadian Pierce LePage, a 25-year-old making his Olympic debut, was fifth in Warner's hurdles heat and seventh overall in discus, but still managed to hold on to his third-place standing entering the day.

-The discus throw is up next, with pole vault wrapping up competition for the morning in Tokyo.
+Pole vault wraps up competition for the morning in Tokyo.
 The final two events of the decathlon, javelin and the 1,500m, begin Thursday at 6:15 a.m.
+ET.

 WATCH | Warner ties 100m world best: